TruStory/truchain/README.md

 Most chain operations are executed based on changes to data.
 Lists and queues are checked every time a new block is produced:

-1. Backing queue
+1. Backing list

-Handles the lifecycle of backings, calculating interest, and distributing funds after backing periods expire.
+Handles the lifecycle of backings, distributing funds after backings mature.

 2. Pending game list